InvestMoat

 Microsoft's moat is built on Ubiquity and Frictionless Scaling:

 • The Bundle Moat: By integrating Office, Teams, Azure, and Security with Copilot AI, Microsoft creates a sticky ecosystem where selecting a competitor point-product adds more complexity than value.
-AI integration strengthens this moat rather than threatening it.
+AI integration strengthens this moat rather than threatening it — the Q4 FY26 shift to seat-plus-consumption pricing and early E7 traction (EY's 400K-seat win) extend ARPU inside the same bundle rather than outside it.

 AI-Vulnerable Moats